Europe, The Netherlands, Social

 The Approach

-Based on desk research, interviews and economic reasoning, Rebel analyzed the potential negative price effects of the current government plans to make daycare nearly – but not fully – free of charge.
+Based on desk research, interviews and economic reasoning, we analyzed the potential negative price effects of the current government plans to make daycare nearly – but not fully – free of charge.
 We showed that, due to the existence of scarce capacity, a significant amount of private investors in the market, and the absence of price regulation (in the government plans),

 We increase awareness about the risks of the current daycare transition plans.